Weeds (1987 film): Plot

-Lee Umstetter (Nick Nolte) is incarcerated in San Quentin for armed robbery, serving "life without possibility" (with no chance of parole).
+Lee Umstetter is incarcerated in San Quentin for armed robbery, serving "life without possibility" (with no chance of parole).
 After two suicide attempts, Lee begins to read books from the prison library.
 He attends a performance of Waiting for Godot given for the prisoners and is deeply moved.
 He begins to write plays about imprisonment and then stages them, too.

 One is a social-protest musical extravaganza about life in the penitentiary.
-It attracts visitors and earns Lee the regard of a San Francisco theatre reviewer (Rita Taggart) who persuades the governor to release him.
+It attracts visitors and earns Lee the regard of a San Francisco theatre reviewer who persuades the governor to release him.

-Lee organises an acting troupe made up of former convicts: a shoplifter (William Forsythe), a murderer (Ernie Hudson), an embezzler (Lane Smith), a pimp (John Toles-Bey), a flasher (Mark Rolston), and others.
+Lee organises an acting troupe made up of former convicts: a shoplifter, a murderer, an embezzler, a pimp, a flasher, and others.

 Lee's work doesn't make the same impact outside the prison as it did inside.
 Touring in a camper with no money, the men are torn by impulses to revert to their former criminal behavior.